-However, if you are visiting Italy and crave an iced coffee, you’ll be surprised to find out that iced coffee is not served up much at all there.
+However, if you are visiting Italy and crave iced coffee, you’ll be surprised to find out that iced coffee is not served up much at all there.
 This post is going to break down why that is, and give you your options (and how to order them in Italian.)

 Why Is Iced Coffee Hard to Find in Italy?

 Since old habits are hard to change, “new” coffee beverages haven’t really gained much traction.
 Italians created espresso, lattes, and cappuccinos and are very happy with them, so why change?
 Traditional Italian coffee beverages have reigned supreme for centuries.

 On top of that, Italians are used to very strong coffee flavors.
 They frequently drink espresso shots, and every coffee beverage in Italy is made with espresso.
 The concept of adding ice to their coffee – which dilutes it – doesn’t sound appealing to them.

 Where Can You Get Iced Coffee in Italy?

-While Starbucks prides itself as an Italian-style cafe, the truth is that they really can’t win over the hearts of Italians.
+While Starbucks prides itself as an Italian-style cafe, the truth is that it really can’t win over the hearts of Italians.
 Italian people are loyal to their local, smaller coffee shops as well as the main Italian coffee producers, Illy and Lavazza.

 These local cafes do not serve iced coffee.
 You will not find it; at least not as you expect.
 While you may get lucky in touristy areas of Rome and Milan (see below), your odds of finding true iced coffee are slim.

 As a result, you’re left with one option if you’re really craving a cold coffee fix – the iced americano.
 This is the closest you’ll get, and while the flavor is definitely different from what you’re used to, it is honestly a great drink that you should try!

 While you could also order an iced latte, I would generally just avoid that one.
-While iced lattes are actually easier to make than hot lattes, the barista very well could have no idea what you’re talking about and either really mess it up (but thanks for trying!) or just refuse to even try.
+Iced lattes are actually easier to make than hot lattes, but the barista very well could have no idea what you’re talking about and either really mess it up (but thanks for trying!) or just refuse to even try.